 (Also, don't get me started on poor old Grandpa Joe, who was bedridden until something interested him.)

 Imagine being a girl of 11 or 12, being taken away to a faraway place where you're expected to serve as a mother for a bunch of boys who never grow up yet are constantly engaged in war.
 The only other female companionship you have is that of a tiny flying sprite with a bit of a chip on her shoulder.
-But, if you get bored, there's always a much, much older criminal there ready for you to be his mommy.
+But, if you get bored, there's always a much, much older criminal there ready for you to be

 Thank you, I'd rather stay in bed.